Three beautiful inns in New Brunswick

 The Tidal Watch Inn in St. Martins

-Cozy is the Tidal Watch Inn in the small town of St. Martins west of the Fundy National Park.
-From here it is only a few miles to the beginning of the Fundy Trail, a very beautiful route along the cliffs on the north shore of the Bay of Fundy at New Brunswick.
-Our room reminds me with its antiques and the large bed with elaborate carving on the bedroom of my grandparents.
-Because there is thick fog outside, we are glad about the fireplace, whose warming (electric) fire makes us enjoy the stay in this room all the more.
-So even bad weather can be a pleasure.
+The Tidal Watch Inn is cozy in the small town of St. Martins, west of Fundy National Park.
+From here, it is only a few kilometers to the beginning of the Fundy Trails, a very beautiful route along the cliffs on the north shore of the Bay of Fundy in New Brunswick.
+Our room, with its antiques and the large bed with intricate carvings, reminds me of my grandparents' bedroom.
+Because it's thick foggy outside, we're glad to have the fireplace, whose warming (electric) fire makes our stay in this room all the more enjoyable.
+Even bad weather can be a pleasure.

-Pleasant is our dinner in the small restaurant of the inn.
-Our - unmistakably - from England coming Ober takes, without batting an eyelash, the wine glasses from the table, as we, still used to the beer pleasure from Newfoundland, a fresh beer order.
-He adds to this, perfectly formed, starter, main course and dessert, all of which are excellently prepared: seafood salad, lobster terrine and Digby shells and crème caramel.
-The muted conversation of the other guests ends soon as they pull back, and so we soon have the entire restaurant for a leisurely and restful evening for us.
+Our dinner in the inn's small restaurant is pleasant.
+Our waiter, who is unmistakably English, takes the wine glasses from the table without batting an eyelid as we, still accustomed to the pleasures of Newfoundland beer, order a fresh beer.
+He then serves, with perfect grace, an appetizer, main course, and dessert, all excellently prepared: seafood salad, lobster terrine and mussels from Digby, and crème caramel.
+The muted conversation of the other guests ends as they leave, and we soon have the entire restaurant to ourselves for a peaceful and relaxing evening.

 Tidal Watch Inn